Andrei Gromyko: Head of state, retirement and death

+Personal life

+Gromyko met his wife, Lydia, (1911–2004) in Minsk where they were both studying agriculture at the Minsk Institute of Agricultural Science.
+They married in 1931.
+They had two children: a son, Anatoly, and a daughter, Emilia.
+Anatoly (1932–2017) served as a diplomat and was an academic.

 Legacy

-Having been a person of considerable stature during his life Gromyko held an unusual combination of personal characteristics.
+Having been a person of considerable stature during his life, Gromyko held an unusual combination of personal characteristics.
 Some were impressed by his diplomatic skills, while others called Gromyko mundane and boring.
 An article written in 1981 in The Times said, "He is one of the most active and efficient members of the Soviet leadership.
 A man with an excellent memory, a keen intellect and extraordinary endurance [...]
 Maybe Andrey is the most informed Minister for Foreign affairs in the world".
-Gromyko's dour demeanour was shown clearly during his first term in Washington and echoed throughout his tenure as Soviet foreign minister.
+Gromyko's dour demeanor was shown clearly during his first term in Washington and echoed throughout his tenure as Soviet foreign minister.
 Ambassador Charles W. Yost, who worked with Gromyko at the Dumbarton Oaks Conference, the UN founding conference, and at the United Nations, recalled that the "humorless" Soviet ambassador "looked as though he was sucking a lemon."

 There is a story that Gromyko was leaving a Washington hotel one morning and was asked by a reporter; "Minister Gromyko, did you enjoy your breakfast today?"
 His response was "Perhaps."